up-n-atom/8311/docs/posts/masquerade-as-the-frontier-comms-inc-fox222-frx523-with-the-bfw-solutions-was-110.md

 ## WAS-110 masquerade setup

 To successfully masquerade on XGS-PON, the original ONT serial number is mandatory.
-It, along with other key identifiers are available on the bottom label of the FOX222 or FRX523, color-coordinated in the following depiction:
+It, along with other key identifiers are available on the back label of the FOX222 or FRX523, color-coordinated in the following depiction:

 <div id="fox222-frx523-label"></div>